DXHeroes/knowledge-base-content/problems/unsuccessful_products.md

 Microsoft introduced its portable media player in 2006.
 From the very beginning, Zune faced these challenges:

-- inevitable comparisons to the iPod
+- inevitable comparisons to iPod
 - its software was only available for Windows.

 In December 2008, Microsoft said Zune revenues had decreased by 54%, or $100 million.